 Visit my LinkedIn profile for my complete professional background regarding the businesses I have successfully created, built and led as well as the significant recognition and honors my work has received.

-For more than 30 years, my professional career has required my direct involvement with educational policy issues.
+For more than 35 years, my professional career has required my direct involvement with educational policy issues.
 This has included working with education officials in the administrations of George H.W.
 Bush, Bill Clinton, George W. Bush, and Barack Obama.
-Much of my work has centered on issues related to the Elementary and Secondary Education Act (also known as America 2000, Goals 2000, No Child Left Behind and now the Every Student Succeeds Act know as ESSA).
-I have also worked with the Departments of Education in more than a dozen states, including New Jersey and have provided policy guidance to several Governors and a presidential campaign.
-I served on the New Jersey Department of Education’s ESSA stakeholder taskforce to develop implementation plans for the new federal education legislation and have worked with every New Jersey commissioner of education since 2005.
-In 2016, I was recognized with the Governor’s Award in Arts Education for my service to the state of New Jersey.
+Much of my work has centered on issues related to the Elementary and Secondary Education Act (also known as America 2000, Goals 2000, No Child Left Behind and now the Every Student Succeeds Act known as ESSA).
+I have also worked with the Departments of Education in more than thirty states, including New Jersey, and have provided policy guidance to several Governors and a presidential campaign.
+I served on the New Jersey Department of Education’s ESSA stakeholder taskforce to develop implementation plans for the new federal education legislation and have worked with every New Jersey education commissioner since 2005.
+In 2022, I was recognized by Governor Murphy with the Governor’s Award in Arts Education for Lifetime Contribution in Arts Education, the highest state honor, for my service to the state of New Jersey.

 All of these experiences, combined with my dedication to our community, allowed me to become an effective advocate on the Watchung Hills Regional High School Board of Education for the citizens of our township.
-This is a demonstration of my keeping my promise to represent the interests of our community and our students.
+This demonstrates my keeping my promise to represent the interests of our community and our students.

-I believe my record of service speaks for itself.
+I believe my record of service and accomplishment on behalf of the citizens of Warren speaks for itself.